premAI-io/Ayup/README.md

 ## Server

-Presently the server has three prerequisites: Containerd, Buildkitd and Nerdctl.
-We plan to bundle or eliminate them, but for now you need to install them or use Nix as described in the development section.
+Presently the server has three prerequisites: Buildkit, Rootlesskit and the CNI plugins.
+We plan to bundle them, but for now you need to install them or use Nix as described in the development section.

-### Containerd

-This component is common and used by both Docker and Kubernetes.
-It needs to be running on your system and you need to specify it's address with `AYUP_CONTAINERD_ADDR`.
-Places you can find it are:
-`/run/containerd/containerd.sock`, `/run/docker/containerd/containerd.sock` or
-`/run/k3s/containerd/containerd.sock`.

-### Buildkitd

-This is also used by Docker, but the buildkit daemon may not be running or may be configured with the wrong settings.
-The easiest way to run it with the right configuration is using Nix as described in the development section.

-It could also be started with  `buildkitd --oci-worker false --containerd-worker-addr $AYUP_CONTAINERD_ADDR`

-It's socket address can be configured with `AYUP_BUILDKITD_ADDR` if it's different from `unix:///run/buildkit/buildkitd.sock`.

-### Nerdctl

-This simply needs to be installed on your system.
-If your package manager does not have it, then Nix can be used to get it as described in the development section.
+You don't need to start Buildkitd, Ayup will start it for you inside Rootlesskit.

 ### Start